gardhr/cosi/README.md

 # Cosi (Javascript Native Runtime)

 Cosi is an extremely cross-platform C library and interpreter with no dependancies.
 Powered by the [MuJS](https://mujs.com) Javascript (ES5) engine, Cosi provides an interface to most of the ISO C standard API.
-Not to mention all the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Plus...C pointers right from Javascript!
+Not to mention all of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Plus...C pointers right from Javascript!

 ## Installation